lsu-ddem/pathways-site/content/4_PhysicalComputing/3_SerialCommunication/2_Lesson_2/index.md

 This chapter has a fair bit of switching back and forth, but this is the last big switch... for now.

 We need to go back into Arduino and tell it to send the messages to P5 so that we can utilize the various sensors that we just listed.
-Like with the P5 shetch, the authors have created a starting template that includes all of the necessary files and libraries.
-You can access that file [here](https://create.arduino.cc/editor/mbardin/176e87cd-3714-44ba-87a4-7877b754195a).
+Like with the P5 sketch, the authors have created a starting template that includes all of the necessary files and libraries.
+You can access that file [here](https://create.arduino.cc/editor/mbardin/176e87cd-3714-44ba-87a4-7877b754195a) or in the previous lesson.
 If you are utilizing the downloaded application instead of the web-editor, simply click on the button with three dots, and select `download sketch`.
 This will download everything you need into one folder. (be sure to keep all of the files in the same folder)

 You will notice a lot of the same things we saw in the P5 sketch are present here.
 We are setting specific pins based on how we want to utilize them.
 This isn't anything new at this point, so lets move on down to the loop.

-inside of `loop()`, we begin with the normal aspects of checking a pin value and storing it within a variable.
+Inside of `loop()`, we begin with the normal aspects of checking a pin value and storing it within a variable.
 Next is where the new things begin to appear.
 We can see `pdm.transmitSensor()` called several times.
 In this section is where you can give data a label (as a string) and transmit it to P5.
 Just like in P5 each piece of data needs a label, and in order for this to work properly you *MUST* have the labels batch between P5 and Arduino.
 Otherwise the computer will be unable to use the data properly.

+For this example, let's wire in a pressure sensor (or whichever sensor you have access to) and connect it to pin A1.
+Refer back to the lesson on sensors if you need a refresher on how to do this.
+You don't need to connect the other sensors and elements mentioned in th code for now.
+We will send this data to P5 shortly.

 ---
 ### Tip